Bartolomé Ramos de Pareja: Life

 By his own testimony at the end of his Musica practica, Ramos de Pareja was born in Baeza, possibly around 1440.
 Most of the biographical details of his life must be culled from this treatise.
 He says that he was a student of Juan de Monte and that he obtained the chair of music at the University of Salamanca for his commentaries on the works of Boethius (cum Boetium in musica legeremus), though his position may have been unofficial.
 At Salamanca he had many debates with Pedro de Osma concerning his musical theories.
-He moved to Italy in the 1470’s, likely due to his treatment by the university.
+He moved to Italy in the 1470s, likely due to his treatment by the university.
 His residence in Bologna was the best recorded period of his life.
 Here he lectured publicly outside of the University of Bologna, taught private students, including Giovanni Spataro, a notable Italian composer, and published his Musica practica in 1482.
 In 1484, due to the university's neglect, he left for Rome, where he lived until his death.
 He was last documented in Rome in 1491.

 It is not known whether Ramos de Pareja died in 1491 or continued living in Rome.
 The first documented news of his death is by his pupil Giovanni Spataro in 1521.
 François-Joseph Fétis assumes that this means Pareja died in 1521, as he believes Spataro would've wrote about his teacher's death sooner.
 However, another source from 1521 describes Pareja as having "long been dead", though it is not known whether this is meant figuratively or literally.